Recommended shows for every West End audience member

 The West End is home to The Mousetrap, currently the longest running production in the world.
 Enjoying a continuous run in London since 18th November 1952, it’s an unmissable murder-mystery which has sewn itself into the fabric of British theatre.

 Looking for the perfect show to round off your day in London?
 We recommend Les Misérables and The Phantom of the Opera.
-Both enjoying continuous residencies at Queens Theatre and Her Majesty’s Theatre respectively for over thirty years, they have each left a legacy in the history of the West End.
+Both enjoying continuous residencies at the Sondheim Theatre and Her Majesty’s Theatre respectively for over thirty years, they have each left a legacy in the history of the West End.